2000 Sacagawea Dollar Value Checker: Errors List, “D”, “S”, “W” & “P” Mint Mark Worth

 2000-S DCAM Sacagawea Dollar Value

-San Francisco produced the 2000 Sacagawea Dollar exclusively as a proof issue for collectors.
-These coins feature the Deep Cameo finish, where frosted design elements contrast sharply against mirror-like fields.
-This striking technique creates a visual effect that distinguishes proof coins from their circulation counterparts.
+San Francisco produced the 2000 Sacagawea Dollar exclusively as a proof issue for collectors, with a mintage of 4,047,904 pieces.
+These coins carry the Deep Cameo (DCAM) designation, a term describing the high-contrast appearance created when frosted, matte-finish design elements stand sharply against mirror-polished fields.
+This effect is unique to proof coins and distinguishes them visually from any circulation strike.

 2000-S DCAM Sacagawea Dollar Price/Grade Chart